SFU-HiAccel/NativeEngineBenchmark/README.md

 # NativeEngineBenchmark

-This repo includes the code and experiment in the paper `Understanding the performance of Native Execution Engine: The good, the bad and the solutions`
+This repo includes the code and experiment in the paper Understanding the Performance of Spark Native Execution: The Good, the Bad, and How to Fix It

 The experiment includes the performance evaluation of performance-critical operators microbenchmark and TPC-DS of Vanilla Spark, Spark+Velox backend, Spark+ClickHouse backend and Spark+DataFusion backend.